PrisonTeam/Prison/docs/knownissues_v3.2.x.md

     block won't result in over counting the breaks.

-- auto manager - add support for mending enchantment on tools.
+DONE - do nothing - auto manager - add support for mending enchantment on tools.
+- mending assigns XP received to repair tools and armor.
+This is more complicated than needed and there may be other solutions, such as dropping orbs so it can be processed naturally.